 Review of Related Literature

-This review synthesizes literature related to two topics: the convention speeches for the Democratic and Republican parties in the last two decades, and NLP and its application to political speeches.
+This review synthesizes literature related to two topics: convention speeches for the Democratic and Republican parties over the past two decades, and NLP and its application to political speeches.
 The sources of our literature include peer-reviewed academic articles, published books, and book chapters.
-We used the following keywords to narrow down the search: “convention speeches”, “political”, “Natural Language Processing”, “part-of-speech”, and “parsing”.
+We used the following keywords to narrow down the literature search: “convention speeches”, “political”, “Natural Language Processing”, “part-of-speech”, and “parsing”.
 Overall, the literature consists of two parts: relevant studies using convention speeches or political speeches as their datasets, and theories related to political speeches and NLP.

 We selected the relevant studies based on the following criteria: first, the speeches in the studies were verbally delivered to an audience.
 Second, the speeches were delivered by American politicians in a monological form, meaning that there were no direct interactions between two opponents.
 Third, the speeches carry political views.

 A handful of studies have examined Democratic and Republican Party presidential nomination convention speeches (Alvi & Baseer, 2011; Benoit, Blaney & Pier, 2000; Deason & Gonzales, 2012; Frank & McPhail, 2005; Kendall, 2017; Selby, 2013; Shekels, 2017; Vianica & Tanto, 2021; Vigil, 2014).
 These studies analyzed convention speeches through different lenses: feminine (Vigil,2014), moral (Deason & Gonzales, 2012), linguistic (Alvi & Baseer, 2011; Benoit, Blaney & Pier, 2000; Frank & McPhail, 2005; Selby, 2013; Shekels, 2017; Vianica & Tanto, 2021), and political views (Holbert, Hardy & LaMarre, 2017; Kendall, 2017), but none have used computational methods from NLP to study convention speeches.
 From a feminine point of view, Vigil (2014) examined speeches delivered by the nominees’ spouses from 1992 to 2012 and found that the potential first ladies’ speeches were largely restricted to their home and family, as well as their supporting roles in shaping their husbands’ political future.
 Deason and Gonzales (2012) addressed how Democratic and Republican politicians varied in their adoption of the metaphor of a nation as a family.
-The concept of family shaped the political ideologies of both parties, further facilitating persuasion in the 2008 presidential convention acceptance speeches.
+The concept of family has shaped the political ideologies of both parties, further facilitating persuasion in the 2008 presidential convention acceptance speeches.

-Other studies that analyzed convention speeches chose to use an individual’s speech as a sample, such as Obama (Alvi & Baseer, 2011, Frank & McPhail, 2005), Biden (Vianica & Tanto, 2021), Huckabee (Selby, 2013), applying traditional rhetoric or discourse analysis from a linguistic perspective.
+Other studies that analyzed convention speeches chose to use an individual’s speech as a sample, such as Obama (Alvi & Baseer, 2011, Frank & McPhail, 2005), Biden (Vianica & Tanto, 2021), and Huckabee (Selby, 2013), applying traditional rhetoric or discourse analysis from a linguistic perspective.
 Alvi and Baseer (2011) extracted insights from Obama’s keynote address at the 2004 DNC by counting occurrences of pronouns in 1st person singular, 2nd person, and 1st person plural.
 The use of pronouns indicates how the speaker wanted to be viewed by the audience.
 For example, the speaker used the first person singular, “I”, to emphasize personal contribution while the first-person plural, “we”, to share responsibility, build rapport, and give a sense of inclusiveness.
 Selby (2013) analyzed Huckabee’s use of rhetoric of proportion to minimize the significance of Romney’s religious affiliation, Mormon faith, at the 2012 RNC.
 Rhetoric of proportion is a strategy that Huckabee used to build identity among the disparate persons or interests by opposing a common enemy, Barack Obama.
 Vianica and Tanto (2021) described how lexicalization and repetition was applied to Biden’s acceptance speech at the 2020 DNC.
 Lexicalization is about word choice to express ideology (Vianica & Tanto, 2021).
 Biden used this strategy to demonstrate positive self-presentation and negative other-presentation, Donald Trump.
 Repetition, in the form of anaphora, diacope, and antithesis, was employed in Biden’s speech to emphasize a particular point or to make it memorable for the audience.
 By doing so, Biden gave himself a stronger positive representation.